someweisguy/esp_dmx/README.md

 ## Quick-Start Guide

 This library was written to look similar to the ESP-IDF UART implementation.
-To get started, call the following code in `app_main()` in your `main.c` file.
+To get started, call the following code in your `setup()` function if using Arduino, or `app_main()` in your `main.c` file if using ESP-IDF.

 ```cpp
 const dmx_port_t dmx_num = DMX_NUM_2;